-Would you recommend a trainee role with Wales & West Housing to others?
+Would you recommend a trainee role with WWHG to others?
+Why?
+Why not?

 Luke: I would definitely recommend it to others.
-I feel that it’s been a great starting point in my career, as I have been allowed to build my knowledge and gradually increase my level of responsibility throughout the course.
-In other businesses, I’m sure that my own development would be a secondary concern, but that is certainly not the case in a Wales & West Housing trainee role.
+I feel that it’s been a great starting point my career, as I have been allowed to build my knowledge and gradually increase my level of responsibility throughout the course.
+In other businesses, I’m sure that my own development would be a secondary concern, but that is certainly not the case in a WWH trainee role.
 Furthermore, I have a great support network so that if I do have any issues, I know exactly where to go.

 Faizal: Yes, without a doubt.
 Not only is Wales & West Housing a great place to work but with how the Grow our own programme is set up, I have picked up a great amount of knowledge which will help me progress successfully into the development sector.